souza10v/souza10v/README.md

 # Hi There!
 I’m @souza10v

+🎓 Master's in Computer Modelling.

+⚙️ Bachelor's Degree in Engineering.

+💻 Tech Stacks: LinkedIn, VSCode, HTML, CSS, JavaScript, Git, Swift, CocoaPods, Xcode, Python, Firebase, Kaggle, React, NodeJS, Angular, Next

+🌍 Languages: English (Fluent), Spanish (Fluent), Italian (Intermediate)

+🧑‍💻 Presently dedicated to honing my skills and expanding my expertise.

 🍎 I'm an avid enthusiast of Apple devices and their intricate systems.

-💻 Presently dedicated to honing my skills and expanding my expertise.

-🧑‍💻 Eagerly aiming to carve out a path as a Developer, merging creativity with technical prowess.

 🗺 An intriguing tidbit about me: I mastered Spanish during my residency in the US, diverging from the conventional route of learning it in a Hispanic nation.

  <!-- **souza10v/souza10v** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.